xCDAT/xcdat/README.rst

 library.

-The goal of xCDAT is to provide generalizable climate domain features and utilities that streamline the experience of developing climate data analysis code. xCDAT's design philosophy is to reduce the complexity and overhead required by the user to accomplish specific tasks in xarray.
+The goal of xCDAT is to provide generalizable climate domain features and utilities that streamline the developer experience for climate data analysis code. xCDAT's design philosophy is to reduce the complexity and overhead required by the user to accomplish specific tasks in xarray.
 Some xCDAT features are inspired by or ported from core CDAT functionalities, while others leverage powerful libraries in the xarray ecosystem